aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/annotation/annotation-add-delete-and-get-annotation/add-line-annotation/_index.md

 type: docs
 weight: 40
 url: /net/add-line-annotation/
+description: This article shows how you can add, get, and delete line annotation from your PDF document.
 ---

 The purpose of a Line Annotation is to display a single straight line on the page.
 When opened, it shall display a pop-up window containing the text of the associated note.